Stoneybro/vanni-wallet/README.md

 ## 💡 Our Solution

-**Aidra is an ERC-4337 smart contract wallet with a natural language interface.**
+**Vanni is an ERC-4337 smart contract wallet with a natural language interface.**

 Instead of navigating forms and clicking buttons, you just chat with your wallet like ChatGPT:

 ```
 You: "Send $50 PYUSD every Friday to my contractor's address for the next 2 months"

-Aidra: "I'll set up a recurring payment:
+Vanni: "I'll set up a recurring payment:
 • $50 PYUSD per payment
 • Every 7 days (Fridays)
 • 8 total payments